What You Need to Know About Securities and Commodities Trader

 Securities and Commodities Traders make between $34,360 and $208,000 a year.

 Securities and Commodities Traders who work in New York, South Dakota, or Connecticut, make the highest salaries.

-How much do Securities and Commodities Traders make in different U.S. states?
+How much do Securities and Commodities Traders make in each U.S. state?